IEK-5/freespa/DOC.md

 in the source code of NREL spa [5].

 One obvious difference is that freespa provides a simple interface to determine Δt values form internal tables, if so desired.
-It should be noted that NREL spa limits the range of acceptable Δt values to +-8000.
+Furthermore, it should be noted that NREL spa limits the range of acceptable Δt values to +-8000.
 This seems a rather arbitrary limit that ignores the fact that this limit only holds for the time period ranging from approximately 245 -- 3400 [3].
 This is probably fine for most applications.
 Nevertheless, the authors of NREL spa claim the model is accurate for the period -2000 -- 6000 [6].

 Both NREL's SPA and freespa can compute sunrise, transit, and sunset.
-The sunrise/transit/sunset routines in NREL's spa are probably more efficient.
-However, the accuracy of NREL spa is not guaranteed and I incidentally find offsets in zenith angles of up to 0.1°, even when limiting the range of latitudes between -65--65°.
-One might argue that determining the exact sunrise and set times is always inaccurate due atmospheric refraction effects [2].
-On the other hand, it is unnecessary to add model uncertainties to a problem that is already hard.
-The freespa routines use iterative methods to find an accurate solution (within one second _or_ within 0.05°).
+The sunrise/transit/sunset routines in NREL's spa are computationally more efficient.
+However, the accuracy of NREL spa is not guaranteed or verified.
+Errors of 0.1° in the solar elevation are not uncommon.
+However, it is notoriously hard to compute exact sunrise and set times due to atmospheric refraction effects [2].
+Nevertheless, freespa computes sunset and sunrise times to an accuracy of 0.05° _or_ one second (time).

 Another limitation of NREL's spa sunrise/set routine is that it does not compute a sunrise/set event if _one_ of the two events does not